M-Faried/ml_wikipedia_articles_clustering/README.md

-# Clustering Wikipedia Articles Based On Topics using Turicreate & K-Means Model
+# Clustering Wikipedia Celeberty Pages

+Clustering celeberties and retrieving similar celeberty pages using KNN model trained on Wikipedia pages of many celeberties around the world.

+Tecnologies used:
+* Turicreate
+* Nearest Neigbour Algorithm For Clustering